federicotdn/verb/README.md

 Once you have finished reviewing/modifying the request, press <kbd>C-c C-c</kbd> to send it.
 If you don't want to send the request, press <kbd>C-c C-k</kbd> to kill the buffer.

+> [!WARNING]
-**Note**: Any changes done in the temporary buffer will not be saved.
+> Any changes done in the temporary buffer will not be saved.

 ### Emacs Lisp Code Tags